• Skip to primary navigation

 • Fry the chicken and drain on paper towels.
 Allow to cool and store in a covered container in the refrigerator for up to 3 days.

-• Make the sauce and store in a separate container in the refrigerator.
+• Make the sauce and store it in a separate container in the refrigerator.
 The sauce will stay fresh for about a week.

 • Fry the vegetables, and stir in the pineapple.
 Store separately in the refrigerator for up to 3 days.